Ballinlough Castle: History

+The Nugent family leased the lands of Ballinlough Castle to the music festival Body & Soul every year since 2010.

 House and gardens

 The ground floor comprises a large drawing room and dining room with four first-floor bedrooms approached by a vaulted corridor above.
 The rooms have what may be the tallest windows in a private house of this period, overlooking the woods and lake.
-The chimneypiece in the drawing room is identical to a Wyatt chimneypiece at Curraghmore, Co.
-Waterford.
+The chimneypiece in the drawing room is identical to a Wyatt chimneypiece at Curraghmore, County Waterford.

-The gardens, together with the lakeside and woodland walks, are no longer open to the public, but are the venue for the Body & Soul Music Festival in June.
+The gardens, together with the lakeside and woodland walks, are no longer open to the public.
+It was also the former venue for the Body & Soul music festival.